Graham Walne: Career

+The Palladium employed him as an electrician.
+Walne worked on major productions that were televised live on The London Palladium Show, a successor to Sunday Night At The London Palladium.

-After the London Palladium Walne was employed as Assistant Technical Supervisor by international lighting manufacturer Rank Strand (1970–1974), before becoming Sales Manager to Theatre Projects Services (1974).
+Walne was employed as Assistant Technical Supervisor by international lighting manufacturer Rank Strand (1970–1974), before becoming Sales Manager to Theatre Projects Services (1974).
 Walne had been undertaking free-lance work during these years as a lighting designer and he went fully freelance in 1975.

-He has been the project leader, or a leading partner, in over 100 theatre consultancy projects of all types and scales, 40 of them in Western Australia.
+He was the project leader, or a leading partner, in over 100 theatre consultancy projects of all types and scales, including 40 in Western Australia.
 Notable projects include: